 - If the review even hints that the patient is considering legal action, the Texas Medical Liability Trust (TMLT) urges you to contact your medical liability insurance carrier and attorney.
 Keep in mind that anything you say in response to the post could come back to haunt you in court.

-- Refer to the Resources section below for the HCMS Physician Profiling/Reputation Websites chart with links to several websites' policies on creating a physician profile, requesting review or removal of an inappropriate posting, FAQs, etc.
+- Refer to the review websites' policies on creating a physician profile, requesting review or removal of an inappropriate posting, FAQs, etc.

 Build a positive online presence